-For 2020, contributions to many tax-advantaged accounts are increasing.
+For 2021, contributions to many tax-advantaged accounts are staying the same.
 This includes 401Ks, 403B, and 457 accounts.
 The new employee contribution limit is $19,500, which is $500 higher than 2019.
 This needs to make your end of year financial checklist for obvious reasons.

 Further Reading: Not sure if you should participate in your non-governmental 457?
 Find the answer here.